 B.C. is taking action to create jobs, train people to work in high-opportunity fields and support businesses to adapt and grow.
-We’re making sure people have the skills they need to fill the jobs of tomorrow, connecting more people to high-speed internet, and building on B.C.’s strengths.
+We’re making sure people have the skills they need for the jobs of tomorrow and creating more opportunities for people to get the education they want.

 Creating opportunities for underrepresented entrepreneurs